Kannadi Pookal: Plot

 Meera marries her neighbor Sakthivel after Sakthivel's wife dies in childbirth, leaving him with their son Vasudevan.
 Meera decides not to have children and raises Vasu as her own son; the three of them lead a very happy life.
-However, Meera's widowed father, Big Bird, is unhappy because his lineage will end and his wealth will be depleted if Meera has a child of her own.
+However, Meera's widowed father, Big Bird, is unhappy because his lineage will end and his wealth will be depleted unless Meera has a child of her own.
 When Vasu is nine, Meera accidentally becomes pregnant.
 This shifts the family's focus to the unborn child, deeply hurting Vasu.
 He often acts out for attention and is more ignored after the baby is born.
 Within weeks, Vasu is pushed to the limit and kills the baby with bug spray.
 Following a complaint by Sakthi, Vasu is arrested and sent to a government-run juvenile detention center.
 His family is devastated, but they forgive him wholeheartedly.

 Vasu gradually regrets his actions, becomes depressed, and his health deteriorates.
 The family doctor suggests that having another child could help Vasu recover from depression and suggests Vasu help raise the child.
 This way, Vasu can overcome his guilt.
 They agree.
 Vasu gradually adapts to his new role and wishes to return home.
 Meera becomes pregnant again, but the doctor instructs Sakthi to withhold this information until Vasu's release.
 Upon release, Vasu meets his former schoolmates at a school event and realizes society will always view him as a murderer.
 Vasu initially refuses to return home.
 His family comforts him, and Vasu returns home.
 He sees his new brother in the crib, is overjoyed, and picks him up.
 The family reunites happily.